zerolinux5/mlrose-ky/docs/docs/tutorial1.md

 There is a trade-off between the time spent searching for the optimal solution to an optimization problem and the quality of the solution ultimately found.

-### Solving Optimization Problems with mlrose
+### Solving Optimization Problems with mlrose-ky

-Solving an optimization problem using mlrose involves three simple steps:
+Solving an optimization problem using mlrose-ky involves three simple steps:

 1. Define a fitness function object.
 2. Define an optimization problem object.